Théophile Bruguier

 Theophile Bruguier (August 31, 1813 – February 18, 1896) was a French-Canadian fur trader with the American Fur Company.
 Bruguier is credited as being the first white settler of what would become Sioux City, Iowa.

 Early life

 Bruguier was born at L'Assomption near Montreal, Canada on August 31, 1813.
 His parents were Elizabeth Kipp from England and French-Canadian Jean Bruguier.
 He studied law and began to practice as an attorney.
 He soon became engaged, but his fiancée died from cholera, and Bruguier then left Quebec on October 12, 1835.

 Fur trader

 Bruguier arrived in St. Louis on November 15, 1836.
 He spoke French and English and became an interpreter and fur trader with the American Fur Company, working in the Missouri River area.
-On January 13, 1836, he arrived for his next assignment for the fur company at Fort Pierre, Dakota Territory, where he learned the Dakota language of the Sioux Indians.
+On January 13, 1836, he arrived for his next assignment for the fur company at Fort Pierre, in what would later be Dakota Territory, where he learned the Dakota language of the Sioux Indians.
 He befriended Yankton Sioux Chief War Eagle.
 Bruguier became an independent fur trader and helped to settle tensions between white settlers and Native Americans.